TheSalon/academic-kickstart/content/authors/subramani/_index.md

 - Affiliated Researchers
 ---

 Pranav Subramani is a recent graduate from the University Of Waterloo in Computer Science and Combinatorics and Optimization.
-His focus is on probabilistic programming, Bayesian inference and is interested in differential privacy and adversarial robustness.
+His focus is on probabilistic programming and Bayesian inference, and he is interested in differential privacy and adversarial robustness.